 It is essential to maintain a healthy ocean as this forms a critical part of the available solutions to the current climate crisis.
 By supporting the 30×30 movement, we can protect our planet’s life support systems – specifically the underlaying issues of sea, temperature, and biodiversity.

 Decisions about the way forward in maintaining our oceans are being discussed this year by world leaders, and they need your input as well!
-The actions that our leaders take in 2020 will determine the health of our oceans and the security of future generations for many more years to come.
+The actions that our leaders took in 2020 will determine the health of our oceans and the security of future generations for many more years to come.

 How Can You Celebrate World Oceans Day?